zabulus/core/doc/sql.extensions/README.db_triggers.txt

 - TRANSACTION COMMIT
-	Triggers are fired in the committing transaction - uncaught exceptions rollback the triggers savepoint, the commit command is aborted and the exception is returned to the client
+	Triggers are fired in the committing transaction - uncaught exceptions rollback the triggers savepoint, the commit command is aborted and the exception is returned to the client.
+	Note: for two-phase transactions the triggers are fired in "prepare" and not in commit.

 - TRANSACTION ROLLBACK
 	Triggers are fired in the rolling-back transaction - changes done will